This article was last updated May 7, 2021.

-The menstrual cycle has a lot do with fertility.
-In order to naturally conceive, the ovaries must release an egg—a process known as ovulation—for a sperm to fertilize it.
-According to the study mentioned above, there is an association between marijuana and anovulation (the complete absence of ovulation).
-But, as the study points out, these experiments were performed on small sample sizes and did not take into account the exact dosage of marijuana or if other substances like alcohol or tobacco were used, which can also impact fertility.
+The menstrual cycle has a lot to do with fertility.
+In order to naturally conceive, the ovaries must release an egg (aka ovulation) for a sperm to fertilize it.
+According to the studies linked above, there's a potential association between marijuana and anovulation (the complete absence of ovulation).

+- What we still don’t know: As the 2016 report points out, these experiments were conducted with small sample sizes and did not take into account the exact dosage of marijuana or if other substances like alcohol or tobacco were used, which can also impact fertility.
 The authors write, “Therefore, the results of these studies should be interpreted with caution.”

 Marijuana and fertility hormones